tushersuvro/laravel-one-to-many/README.md

 Laravel 10.43.0 on php 8.1.0 is used for this demo project

+## How to use

+- Clone or download the project
+- run [ composer install ]
+- create a mysql database and update the name in .env file
+- run [ php artisan migrate ]

 ## License
 Feel free to use and re-use any way you want.